DafetiteOgaga/custom_commands/README.md

    * pull command - updates your local machine from remote
    * pushfile command - similar to "push" command but it updates the remote with individual file commit messages for good practice (Note: you can set and remove "Update README.md" as your default commit message for all README.md files)
    * createRepo command - creates a github repository right from the command line
-   * deleteRepo command - deletes a github repository right from the command line
+   * deleteRepo command - deletes a github repository right from the command line.
+NOTE: THIS COMMAND IS TO BE USED WITH CAUTION, any repository deleted CANNOT be reversed.
    * cloneRepo command - displays the list of repositories and clone them from any account right from the command line.
 Collaboration has never been more interesting!
    * viewRepos command - displays the list of repositories from any account right from the command line.
 Bringing the information to you on the go!
    * betty linter command